yoniabrams/Table_Scraper/README.md

 # Table Scraper
-Thi is a command-line web scraper app which extracts data from aby table in any Wikipedia page (with a table)
+This is a command-line web scraper app which extracts data from any table in any Wikipedia page (with a table)

 ## Motivation
 Have you ever wanted to quickly run some statistics or visuals on a [Wikipedia](wikipedia.com) table?